 A bar chart of the binomial probability distribution created with Excel is shown in exhibit 7.4.
 The distribution is symmetrical, because in this example, the probabilities of success and failure are equal to each other.

-[INSERT EXHIBIT]
+[INSERT EXHIBIT; please render in gray scale; make bars black; remove “probability distribution of X”]

 Exhibit 7.4 Binomial Probability Distribution